r2c-CSE/semgrep-utilities/semgrep-ci/github/README.md

 # Index
 * Creating (and approving) PRs to onboard Semgrep to GitHub repos
-* Logic to block pipelines depending on severity and confidence

 # Creating (and approving) PRs to onboard Semgrep to GitHub repos